immersive-web/webxr-input-profiles/README.md

 ```

 ### Thumbstick Visual Responses
 Thumbsticks share physical characteristics with dpad, though they typically have a wider range of motion and may also be clickable.
 For interpolating the `target` properties, only positive values in `Gamepad.axes` array at the `xAxisIndex` position are used with the `right` node, whereas only the absolute value of negative values are used with the `left` node.
-The same behavior applies to `up` and `down` regarding the data at the `yAxisIndex` in the `Gamepad.axes` array.
+The same behavior applies to `top` and `bottom` regarding the data at the `yAxisIndex` in the `Gamepad.axes` array.
 If clickable, `target` properties are also interpolated with `buttonMin` and `buttonMax` based on `GamepadButton.value`.
 For example:

 ```json
 {